dmauser/Lab/ExpressRoute/ER-Local/README.md

 ER Local is a new offering that allow customers with ExpressRoute on Peering Location closes to Azure Region have unlimited egress from Azure to their On-Premises networks.
 It is important to check this list page on to check peering location offers ExpressRoute SKU.
 For more details check:

-For more information about ExpressRoute Local consult: [ExpressRoute Local FAQ](http://aka.ms/ErLocal) **Note:** There's also couple constrains to use ExpressRoute local, please review that documentation carefully before you try to make any change.
+For more information about ExpressRoute Local consult: [ExpressRoute Local FAQ](http://aka.ms/ErLocal)

+**Note:** There's also couple constrains when you use ExpressRoute Local SKU, please review that documentation carefully before you try to make any change.

 For pricing information under Unlimited Data Plan section at [ExpressRoute Local Pricing](http://aka.ms/ErPricing)